msuscens/Kitty-Masters/README.md

-Branch of Kitty-Masters project (see below) to rename contracts, functions and variables ready for the Dragon Masters (team) project.
+Branch of Kitty-Masters project (see below) to rename contracts, functions and variables ready for the Dragon-Masters (team) project.
+There is also some minor refactoring and tidying-up to remove unused functions, comment out testnet config (truffle-config.js), and add a new UI interface function (interface.js) for setting Marketplace approval for a single dragon token.
+The contracts now have the pause() and unpause() functions (moved across from the V2 contracts) and migration scripts for transfer ownership of the proxyAdmin and to upgrade the contracts to V2 have internals commented out (since we are not ready to perform these actions with Dragon-Masters yet).

 _______________________________________________________________________________

-KITTY-MASTERS : Developed solely by Mark Suscens (as my final project in the
+KITTY-MASTERS : Developed by Mark Suscens May-July 2021 (final project in the
-                'Blockchain Develper Bootcamp' (IvanOnTech Blockchain Academy)
+                'Blockchain Develper Bootcamp' IvanOnTech Blockchain Academy)
-                Kitty-Masters was developed with the aim of creating a solid basis/structure for Dragon-Masters (a future project planned to follow and that as a team we aim to commercially launched).
+                Kitty-Masters was developed with the aim of creating a solid basis/structure for 'Dragon Masters' (a future project that in a team we aim to develop and commercially launch).

 Running on Ropsten: https://reverent-mirzakhani-acd298.netlify.app/index.html